-Australian Technology Park (ATP), once the site of Eveleigh Railyards -- Australia’s largest steam locomotive workshop -- is now managed by Australian Technology Park Sydney Ltd (ATPSL) as a centre for technology, communications and science.
+ATP, once the site of Eveleigh Railyards - Australia’s largest steam locomotive workshop - is a centre for technology, communications and science.

-As with all employment, ATP’s volunteers and ATPSL have complementary rights & responsibilities.
-These are set out in ATPSL's Volunteer Code of Practice and Code of Conduct.
+As with all employment, ATP’s volunteers and Mirvac have complementary rights and responsibilities.
+These are set out in Mirvac's Volunteer Code of Practice and Code of Conduct.

-For an information pack with further details, please contact ATP Facilities Coordinator Harley Imber at firstname.lastname@example.org or (02) 83985653.
+For an information pack with further details, please contact ATP Facilities Coordinator Harley Imber at email@example.com or +61 2 8398 5653.
 You can also download a Heritage Volunteer Application Form.
-For more information on the volunteer role please see ATPSL Volunteer - What you can expect from us.
+For more information on the volunteer role please see ATP Volunteer - What You Can Expect from Us.

 Standard reference checks are undertaken for each applicant.